gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "No point giving your man one last blow."

 "I know," said Thokmay, panting slightly.
 "I forgot."
-The sergeant handed his sword back to him.
+The other soldier handed his sword back to him.
-Both his blade and the sergeant's were wrapped in leather so that they wouldn't cut.
+Both his blade and hers were wrapped in leather so that they wouldn't cut.

-Thokmay and the sergeant brought their swords up, touched blades, and started fighting again.
+Thokmay and the woman brought their swords up, touched blades, and started fighting again.
-Thokmay lost quickly this time, but won the third round when the sergeant pretended to stumble over a loose cobblestone.
+Thokmay lost quickly this time, but won the third round when she pretended to stumble over a loose cobblestone.
 While the children clapped and cheered, some of the older villagers shook their heads and swapped disapproving looks.
 Still, they kept watching.

-By the time the sergeant and his young opponent stopped, they were both soaked with sweat.
+By the time the matched stopped, both soldiers were both soaked with sweat.
 They saluted each other one last time.
-"You're getting better every day," Sergeant Dorbu said.
+"You're getting better every day," the woman said.
 "But we could both use a wash-up."

 Thokmay nodded, still breathing hard.
-Smells like we could both use one too."
+"Thank you, Private Kechen.
-For the first time, Noxy saw him smile.
+It smells like we could both use one too."

 "Show me, show me!" shouted Little Gas.
 He clapped his hands with excitement.
 "I want to!"

 Thokmay's smile froze.
-He glanced at the sergeant, who shook his head almost imperceptibly.
+He glanced at Private Kechen, who shook her head almost imperceptibly.
 "I'm glad you liked it," the young soldier said.
 "But it's not really a game."